 - Street address - ask for their postal address

-- ZIP code - get the zip code for the address of your supporter
+- Postcode - get the postcode or zip code for the address of your supporter

 - Country - per default all countries worldwide show up here, by editing the options you can exclude some if you would ever want that

-- State - ask for the state they live in
+- State - ask for the state/county/region/administrative area they live in

-- City - ask for the city thy live in
+- City - ask for the city they live in

 - Direct Mail - ask your supporters if they want to receive mail from you